Manual configuration

 If you're using sbt.

-libraryDependencies += "com.sourcegraph" % "semanticdb-javac" % "0.10.3"
+libraryDependencies += "com.sourcegraph" % "semanticdb-javac" % "0.11.1"

-Step 2: Enable Add -Xplugin:semanticdb
+Step 2: Enable -Xplugin:semanticdb compiler option

-to your compiler options to enable the SemanticDB
+Add -Xplugin:semanticdb to your compiler options to enable the SemanticDB

 compiler plugin.
 To do this you need to explicitly configure two directories:

-: the absolute path to the root directory of your codebase.
-It's important that all of the source files that should be index live under this directory.-targetroot:PATH
+-sourceroot:PATH: the absolute path to the root directory of your codebase.
+It's important that all of the source files that should be index live under this directory.-targetroot:PATH: the absolute path to the directory where to generate SemanticDB file.
+This directory can be anywhere on your file system.

-for the plugin to automatically use thejavac
+Alternatively, pass in-targetroot:javac-classes-directoryfor the plugin to automatically use thejavacoutput directory.

 If you're using Gradle.